jetnew/symbolic-function-approximator/README.md

 # Symbolic Function Approximator
-Symbolic function approximator aims to create a function to approximate a data distribution using the symbolic paradigm with programming logic.
+Symbolic function approximator aims to generate a function using a genetic algorithm to approximate a data distribution using the symbolic paradigm with programming logic.

 # Motive
 In the debate between symbolic and connectionist paradigms of artificial intelligence (AI), while connectionist neural networks have been popular, some argue that symbolic methods are still necessary to advance the state of AI.